The Filter Bubble Problem

 Research with Different Providers

 Hit Re-Synthesize and choose a different AI model.
 Maybe your first report used Perplexity for research and Claude for writing.
-Now try Gemini for research and OpenAI for writing.
+Now try Google for research and OpenAI for writing.
 Same plan, different perspectives.

 Pick the Best or Create Something Superior